Using the Labs Module

 - Add a Lab Panel into a form.

 - Add the Lab form into the Schedule.

 - Define the Casebook variables for Sex and Birthdate or Birth Year.
 This configuration will let the system know where the items are located for sex and birth year/date.
 The system will also display the age and sex on the Lab form based on the Casebook Variable.

-For more detailed information about the configuration of specific tabs or subtabs within the Labs module, refer to the corresponding Labs help pages.
+For more detailed information about the configuration of specific tabs or subtabs within the Labs module, see How to Get Started with Labs.